-The VW Polo is a small car that’s comfortable to drive and has a spacious, plush cabin, but it’s far from exciting to drive
+The Volkswagen Polo is a small car that’s comfortable to drive and has a spacious, plush cabin, but it’s far from exciting to drive

 For a small car, the Volkswagen Polo is very comfortable and practical, with a distinctly upmarket feel to it.
 Inside, there are swathes of soft, squidgy plastics, as well as a range of colourful dashboard trims to brighten up its cabin even further.

 There’s been a Polo in the Volkswagen range for well over 40 years, and this version – the sixth generation – went on sale in 2017.
-It’s an alternative to models like the Ford Fiesta, Vauxhall Corsa and Renault Clio, but unlike some of the previous Polos, this generation is available only as a five-door hatchback.
+It’s an alternative to cars such as the Ford Fiesta, Vauxhall Corsa and Renault Clio, but unlike some of the previous Polos, this generation is available only as a five-door hatchback.

-It’s easy to get comfortable inside, as there’s plenty of seat adjustment in the front of the Polo’s high-tech cabin and more headroom than you’ll find in a Vauxhall Corsa.
-Things are equally comfy in the back, and as all Polos have rear doors, climbing into the back seats is a breeze.
+It’s easy to get comfortable inside, as there’s plenty of seat adjustment in the front of the Polo’s high-tech interior and more headroom than you’ll find in a Vauxhall Corsa.
+Things are equally comfy in the back, and as the Volkswagen Polo has rear doors, climbing into the back seats is a breeze.

 Last, but not least, the boot is impressively spacious, too.
 Even with all five seats upright, it’ll hold 351 litres of luggage – more than the Corsa and Skoda Fabia – and once the rear seats are folded down, you can fit in a bike, as long as you remove a wheel.